Save the Dates 2025/2026:

 Please!!!
 Don't enter the water before the Leader gives the ok at the pre-launch meeting.
 Don't crowd the launch area and be courteous to other boats.

-A First Aid kit and a tow rope are also recommended.
 Bring water, snacks, sunscreen and insect repellant

 Required safety gear: